ejedev/jac8/README.md

 ## Features

 - Chip-8 emulation.
-Can run the IBM logo and pass tests.
-Initial testing with Pong works.
+Can run the IBM logo and pass tests as well as most games I've tried.
 - Rudimentary step by step debugger that allows you to dump the memory, registers, and stack.
 Shows the current `pc`, `i`, `instruction`, etc.
+- Quirk support, more info available in `Usage` section.
 - Keypad input.
-It marks a key as being pressed until it is released which can cause some issues.
 The keypad bindings are as follows:

 ```
   1 2 3 C            1 2 3 4